phili67/ecclesiacrm/docker/README.md

 To enable `https` on `localhost` (https://localhost) you will need to:

+first you've to create the ssl folder in the config folder :

+- `mkdir config/ssl`

 1. Use a tool like [mkcert](https://github.com/FiloSottile/mkcert#installation) to create an SSL certificate for `localhost`:
    - With `mkcert`, in the terminal run `mkcert localhost 127.0.0.1 ::1`.
    - Rename the files that were generated `cert.pem` and `cert-key.pem` respectively.